Vaseline for Lice: Does it Work?

 - Wash Vaseline out of the hair (good luck, my friend!).
 Try baby shampoo or dawn dish soap.

-- Repeat the treatment every 5 days for 2-3 weeks.
+- Repeat the treatment every 5 days AT LEAST 3 weeks.